apprentice3d/forge-api-go-client/README.md

 Autodesk is constantly adding new APIs and changing existing APIs.
 A lot of the new APIs are not covered by this client.

-You are invited to contribute!
+You are invited to contribute 🧑🏽‍💻!
 Please fork  and add missing APIs.

 ---
 ## Updates from the original client

-The client has been extended with the following features:
+The client has been extended with the following features.
+Note that there are a number of breaking changes.

 ### Authentication (oauth):
 - Update to OAuth V2.